stvliu/thingsboard.github.io/_includes/docs/samples/analytics/kafka-streams.md

 ### Step 3.
 Configure the Kafka Integration.

-Let's configure ThingsBoard to subscribe to the “solar-module-anomalies” topic and create alarms.
-We will use Kafka Integration that is available since ThingsBoard v2.4.2.
+Let's configure GridLinks to subscribe to the “solar-module-anomalies” topic and create alarms.
+We will use Kafka Integration that is available since GridLinks v2.4.2.

 #### Configure Uplink Converter